nreid/nreid.github.io/about.md

 -----

 I'm married to [Sarah Hird](https://sites.google.com/site/sarahhird/), also currently a postdoc who works in [Jonathan Eisen's](https://phylogenomics.wordpress.com/) lab on microbial metagenomics here at UC Davis.
 She is starting as an Assistant Professor at UCONN in Fall 2016.
-We have a wonderful toddler, a seven month old and a dog who, while she likes the food involved, is overall kind of nonplussed about the whole thing.
+We have a wonderful toddler, a seven month old, and a dog who, while she likes the food involved, is overall kind of nonplussed about the whole kid thing.

 -----